TJCAJ/tnl/README.md

 Favicon are customised  with favicon.io and copied into the code according to their info but when the website is loaded it’s not showing.

-The landing page mimage not responsive.
+The landing page image not responsive.
 As I talked with my mentor he helped me figure out that it was easier to add the hero image as a < img > tag in the HTML rather than as a url and styling in the CSS.
 This solved my issue.

 The menu bar was a hard and lasting problem for me.
 I couldn’t understand why it didn’t work despite that the code looked good to me, accordingly to the method I’ve learned in the Love Running Project.
-The real breakthrough was unexpected.
+The real mental breakthrough was unexpected.
 I simply made an error in the CSS styling as I started to add headings and paragraphs to the main section.
 I typed { ( which resulted in breaking up my code and (!)
-Showing the menu bar as intended on smaller devices with the correct function in place… However after several attempts to understand why this happened I had my second mentor call that pointed me in the right direction.
-I thought I knew it had something to do with the flex box properties…
+Showing the menu bar as intended on smaller devices with the correct function in place… However after several attempts to understand why this happened I also had the misfortune to miss out on my second mentor call due to a late train...
+I thought I knew it had something to do with the flex box properties that I couldnt get my head around ths time, whilst I decided to go with anoter solution.

 GitPod in Visual studios on my MacBook Pro didn’t work as easy as working directly in the browser for me.
 As a beginner with all these new platforms and development tools it is a constant battle trying to understand why and how all functions works in each dev tool.
 A simple thing here was that I couldn’t change the text in Visual studios.
 Nothing happened and it was hard to google any answers.
 For me it was easier to stick to the browser that worked as submission day closed in.